I designed these leg strengthening exercises for seniors who find that everyday movements aren’t as effortless as they once were.

 - Stand in front of a sturdy chair with a pillow on the seat.
 Feet shoulder-width or slightly wider.

-- Lead with your butt going behind you — fold at the hip, keeping your back straight.
+- Lead with your butt going behind you — bend at your hips.

-- Chest and gaze up.
+- Keep your chest and gaze up as you lower.
 This recruits the erector spinae muscles along your spine — important if you have osteoporosis or are protecting against compression fractures.

 - Push through the floor on the way up and squeeze your glutes at the top.